 Pancreatitis is quite common in dogs.
 The pancreas is the organ that produces insulin and digestive enzymes that are critical in food digestion, and if it becomes inflamed, it can cause problems.
 Dogs suffering from pancreatitis may have a sore abdomen and might experience diarrhoea and/or vomiting, as well as lethargy and appetite loss.

 Our chicken and turkey dishes contain less than 5% fat, and as such are classified as low-fat and suitable for dogs with pancreatitis.
 You might still be able to see some fat in the meals themselves, but that’s just because we don’t use any emulsifiers or other nasties in our food.
-We use the freshest, human-grade meat and vegetables in our meals, and we cook them in small batches gently by hand, which means that they’re delicious as well as easy to digest (which is super important for dogs suffering with pancreatitis).
+We use freshly prepared, human-grade meat and vegetables in our meals, and we gently cook them like you would at home, which means that they’re delicious as well as easy to digest (which is super important for dogs suffering with pancreatitis).

 Our lamb and beef dishes contains around 10% fat and wouldn’t be suitable, so when you let us know your dog’s details, be sure to select those as an 'allergy' so that we don’t include any in your dog’s box.